Vuyo-Ndebele/StudentSocialMediaAddiction/README.md

 ## 📊 Project Overview

-1. This portfolio showcases a comprehensive data analysis project exploring the relationship between social media usage and its potential impact on students well-being.
-Using a dataset focused on students average daily usage, academic levels, and mental health indicators, I applied key data analysis techniques including exploratory data analysis (EDA), statistical summaries, and visualizations.
-The goal of this project is to uncover patterns and correlations that can help understand how social media habits may influence students mental health and academic performance.
-This project demonstrates my ability to handle real-world data, derive insights, and communicate findings effectively.
+1. This portfolio project presents a comprehensive data analysis exploring the relationship between social media usage and student well-being.
+The analysis focuses on how the average daily time students spend on social media may relate to their academic level and mental health indicators.

+Using a structured dataset containing student responses, I applied key data analysis techniques including Exploratory Data Analysis (EDA), statistical summaries, and data visualizations to uncover meaningful patterns and relationships within the data.

+The objective of this project is to identify potential correlations between social media habits, student's mental health scores, and their academic standing.
+By analyzing these variables, the project aims to provide insights into how digital behavior may influence both psychological well-being and academic outcomes.

+This work demonstrates my ability to clean, explore, and analyze real-world datasets, extract actionable insights, and communicate findings effectively through clear analytical storytelling and visual representation.

 2. The dataset used in this project was obtained from a publicly available source designed for academic and research purposes.
 It contains responses from students regarding their average daily time spent on social media, academic level, and self-reported mental health scores.
 The dataset was curated to support studies exploring behavioral patterns and the psychological effects of digital habits among students.